 6. Infected or Decayed Teeth

-You may need dental implants if you have severely infected or decayed teeth that cannot be saved.
+You may need dental implant surgery if you have severely infected or decayed teeth that cannot be saved.
 A dentist will extract the affected tooth or teeth before replacing them with dental implants.

 If you or a loved one is experiencing any of the above signs, you may want to consider dental implants.
 Book an appointment with the friendly team at Lowell Dental Arts today to learn more or to schedule an appointment.